 At that stage their language skills aren’t yet mature enough to understand that ‘your shoes’ contains two separate parts (‘your’ + ‘shoes’).
 Later when they do learn to split it up and isolate the pronoun, they start by assuming (correctly) that the ‘your’ in ‘your shoes’ refers to them – so they use it to refer to themselves too.

 Difficulty with modelling

-Self-correction using feedback from the environment is difficult for autistic kids because they don’t easily notice or copy other people’s behaviour (they might not be aware that they're the only one calling their aunty ‘him’).
+Self-correction using feedback from the environment is often difficult for autistic kids because they don’t easily notice or copy other people’s behaviour (they might not be aware that they’re the only one calling grandma ‘him’).
 So again, mistakes tend to get repeated for longer because they doesn’t realise there’s anything to fix.